ohsu-cedar-comp-hub/scMKL/coding_standards.md

 Doc-string lines should not exceed 72 characters.
 When using a variable's name, the name should be surrounded by backticks (i.e. `my_variable`).
-All parameters should be listed with types and definitions.
+All parameters should be listed with types and descriptions.
 Return values should be listed the same as parameters.
 If the function is designed to be called by external users, examples must be included.